Skip to main content

 • Children must be accompanied by an adult at all times.

-• Children under 12 months do not require a ticket when seated on a parent or guardian’s lap.
+• For children's shows: children under 12 months do not require a ticket when seated on a parent or guardian’s lap.

 Access services